 Indonesia and Denmark are cooperating through an Environmental Support Programme, with the current third phase (ESP3) running from 2013 to 2017.
-ESP3 is coordinated under the Ministry of National Development Planning (Bappenas), with the Ministry of Environment and Forestry (MOEF) and Ministry of Energy and Mineral Resources (MEMR), as primary implementing partners.
-Under Component 1 of ESP3, support is offered to improve local impact from implementation of policies and environmental management, including in climate change mitigation and adaptation.
+ESP3 is coordinated under the Ministry of National Development Planning (Bappenas), with the Ministry of Environment and Forestry ( KLHK ) and Ministry of Energy and Mineral Resources ( ESDM ), as primary implementing partners.
+Under Component 1 of ESP3, support is offered to improve local impact from implementation of policies and environmental management, also in the field of climate change mitigation and adaptation.

-The assignment is anticipated to require a maximum of 3.6 man-months of Technical Assistance inputs spread over 4 calendar months.
-The team is anticipated to consist of a team leader with international experience in waste to energy, a national expert on municipal solid waste management, and inputs from national experts in resource economics and transportation logistics planning.
+The assignment will require a maximum of one man-month over 3 months.
+The team shall consist of a team leader / national expert with wastewater pollution control experience and national socio - economic expert .
 The working language will be English but the consultant should be able to provide Indonesian language skills within the team.

-The standard application form should be used.
+The standard application from should be used.
 Applications not using the standard form may be rejected.
 Applications received after the deadline shall be rejected.

 Name of Programme Officer: Jacob Stensdal Hansen